 Stock Pot: Make sure your stock pot is large enough for the amount of mead you want to make.
 For example, if you’re planning on making 1 gallon batches, get at least a 2 gallon (8 quart) pot.

-Bottle Brush: These are great for reaching those tricky spots and making sure you don’t have build-up in your containers after multiple uses.
+Bottle Brush: Brushes are designed for bottles that are great for reaching those tricky spots and making sure you don’t have build-up in your containers after multiple uses.

 Hydrometer: This will help you to monitor the alcohol content of your mead.